Mahendra Perera

 Mahendra Shrikantha Perera (born 17 August 1956: මහේන්ද්ර පෙරේරා), is an actor in Sri Lankan cinema, stage drama and television.
 One of the most influential actors in Sinhala cinema, Mahendra has performed from drama to comedy in many blockbuster films.

 Personal life

 He was born on 17 August 1956 in Mount-Lavinia, Sri Lanka as the youngest of the family.
 His father Vincent Perera, was a store manager at the Browns, and his mother Soma Weerasekera, was a matron at several government hospitals.
 He has two older sisters, Priyanthi Damayanthi and Shivanthi Kalyani.
 He first studied at Highland College, Nugegoda.
 Later he went to Maharagama Vidyakara College and Thurstan College, Colombo.

-He is married to Thakshila Damayanthi, daughter of Mr.Nandadasa- a decorated financial advisor.
-The couple has three sons, Uvin, Navin and Ishanka – all Wesleyites.
-The eldest son, Uvin works in the tourism industry.
-Naven is currently residing in Australia while the Youngest, Ishanka works as an Interior Architect.
+He is married to Thakshila Damayanthi, daughter of Mr. Nandadasa who is a financial advisor.
+The couple has three sons.